taylormleigh/PaperGarden/README.md

 ![logo](https://github.com/taylormleigh/PaperGarden/blob/master/client/dist/builderlogo.png)

 ### Introduction
-This project was a brief two-day sprint where I completed the MVP for an app of my own conception.
+This project was a brief two-day sprint where I created the minimum viable product for an app of my own conception.

 I decided to create an app for storytellers (novelists, screenwriters, etc.) to assist in world-building.
 I pared down the idea to the simplest idea waiting behind all of the scalable potential and began work.
 Though the timeline was rushed, I wanted to use this project as an opportunity to explore features new to me using raw React and CSS rather than utilizing libraries.